Invest in education now to save in the future, parties told

 The union’s general secretary Andrea Bradley urged every party to show “what you’re really made of” on education ahead of the July 4 poll.

-Among the calls in the document – entitled Stand Up for Quality Education – the union calls for increased investment in school buildings and a “significant increase” in the number of permanently employed teachers.
+Among the calls in the document – entitled Stand Up for Quality Education – the union demands more investment in school buildings and a “significant increase” in the number of permanently employed teachers.

 Addressing delegates at the conference, Ms Bradley said under-investment in education is a “massive error of political judgment”, adding that – while education is devolved to the Scottish Parliament – Scottish MPs have a responsibility to push for greater funding, a population share of which will come north of the border.